Skip to main content

 To make criminal court reporting more open, the CPS, police, and media representatives have created an agreement: the Media Protocol: Working together to support open justice.

-Press Release Cyber / online crime West Midlands
+Press Release Fraud and economic crime West Midlands

-CPS West Midlands: Successful Hate Crime Cases: January 2024
+CPS West Midlands: Successful Hate Crime Cases - June 2024

-In January 2024, the CPS West Midlands Magistrates’ and Crown Court units successfully prosecuted various hate crime cases.
+In June 2024, the CPS West Midlands Magistrates’ units successfully prosecuted various hate crime cases.
+Below are some of the cases.

 Press Release Hate crime West Midlands

-Successful Hate Crime Cases March 2021 - CPS West Midlands
+CPS West Midlands: Successful Hate Crime Cases - May 2024

-In March 2021, CPS West Midlands Magistrates' Court Unit successfully prosecuted a range of hate crime cases.
-Below are just a handful of the cases we prosecuted.
+In May 2024, the CPS West Midlands Magistrates’ Court unit successfully prosecuted various hate crime cases.
+Below are some of the cases.

 Press Release Hate crime West Midlands